 So from all that learning, and from thoughts no doubt inspired by Heng Li’s successful BAM and Tabix, there are three things that have motivated me to create a 4th file format:

-- Genomic data has a mix of attribute fields (like a variant’s RSID) and matrix fields that have a entity dimension (like Genotypes and Read Depths).
-It’s useful to keep those matrices aligned and in sync as a view of a source.
+- Genomic data has a mix of attribute fields (like a variant’s RSID) and matrix fields that have an entity dimension (like Genotypes and Read Depths).
+It’s useful to keep those matrices aligned and in sync with a view of a source.

 - Columns are best stored in the longer locus dimension (i.e. one column for each sample or attribute of variants).
 But because this dimension can be millions of elements long, you need to segment your columns into chunks so you can read a given record efficiently.